horizontalsystems/Bitcoin-Explained-Guide/README.md

 - Do I Need to Run a Node
 - Different Types of Nodes
-- What is Bitcoin mining?
-- How to become a miner  ?
+- How To Become A Miner  Node

 <br><br><br>